-1.4 FEATURES OF HRM
+FEATURES OF HRM

-Human Resource Management is a process of bringing people and organizations together so that the goals of each are met.
+Human Resource Management is a process of bringing people and organizations together so that the goals of both are achieved.
 The various features of HRM include:

-• Human Resource Management Is Management of People in the Organisation
+1. Human Resource Management is Management of People in the Organisation